ALavault/alavault.github.io/_posts/2020-07-24-mixing_tuto_8_my_first_mix.md

 Mixing without references, at least in the beginning, will cost you time and effort.
 By checking regurarly, you can get a comparison on where you are.

-But, you should _level match_ : your references should be played at the same loudness as the track.
+But, you should _level match_ : your references should be played at the same loudness as the track you are mixing.

 For the song we are mixing, you can find the actual mix.
 Use it as a reference.